 I watched this film a lot when I was really, really, really beginning to descend into the round-the-clock drinking abyss, and I'm glad it was there to sink into the mire with me.
 If you drink along with the Depression era-sorrow and small triumphs and wallow in your own self-pity like the swine you are the film glows like a lamp in a flop house doorway, especially if the girl you're pining for happens to be named Paula and look a lot like Madge Evans (above), who plays a Paula pining for John Barrymore, near end... a swell funhouse mirror reversal!
 I watched this every night, drinking and retching along in sympathy as Barrymore's shakes continually threatened to rear up and destroy him... until finally he beats them to the punch.

 In this list of best films of 1933 we've got big gutsy strides in depicting race issues, child endangerment, drug use, alcoholism, sexual misconduct, and homosexuality, so why not a drag king... of Sweden?
 When I spent many nights circa 1993 drinking heavily and watching this over and over and sobbing to Garbo's big speeches about war ("I will have no more of it!") and abdicating in the name of love, and riding through the snow dressed as a young noble, and possibly dallying with a young female ward (above) and then falling in love with a dude who for awhile thinks she's a dude.
 Now I wonder now how many girls I showed that movie to thought I was using it to tell them I was gay, or maybe I was closeted even to myself and this was my way of trying to tell myself to come out?
 Who knows what our movie choices say about us?
 All who have fully developed souls generally exhibit characteristics outside of their specific gender's own narrow conscription.
 To not embrace a side of you just because it's not part of your persuasion or gender's toy box is, how you say, to pussy out?
-That said, I've never been able to get back into this movie now that I'm sober, and missed my chance.
+That said, I've never been able to get back into this movie now that I'm sober, and heterosexually laid past the point of exhaustion.

 13 GOLD DIGGERS OF 1933 (Warner Brothers)